phalcon/documentation/docs/forms.md

 }
 ```

-Using this class as entity, allows the form to take the default values from it:
+Using this class as an entity, allows the form to take the default values from it:

 ```php
 <?php